 Have you been following the Kavanaugh/Ford case?

-Do you see this case as a huge win for women or a terrible injustice to men?
+Do you see this case as a massive win for women or an embarrassment?
+Or is it a terrible injustice to men?

 What are your thoughts on this case?